Platoniq/decidim-module-navigation_maps/README.md

 Allows to map processes to image parts using maps.

+> NOTE: This is in PREALPHA status.
+Please do not use it on production.

 ## Usage

 NavigationMaps will be available as a Component for a Participatory